PaxIgnis/glances-grafana-dashboard/README.md

    bucket=glances **or the name of the new bucket you just created** token=**your token from your new bucket in InfluxDB**
    ```
-3. Start Glances with the export flag: `glances --export influxdb2`
+4. Start Glances with the export flag: `glances --export influxdb2`
-4. Open Grafana, add a new dashboard.
-Either copy the dashboard directly, or import from [grafana.com](https://grafana.com/grafana/dashboards/23211-glances-flux/).
+5. Open Grafana webui, and navigate to the add a new dashboard.
+Either copy the dashboard directly from here, or import from [grafana.com](https://grafana.com/grafana/dashboards/23211-glances-flux/).
-5. If you don't see data ensure you have selected the right bucket and host from the dropdowns.
+6. If you don't see data displayed, ensure you have selected the right bucket and host from the dropdowns.

 ## Credits